News

 The AI Revolution: From Guessing to Knowing

-When AI engines like KataGo arrived, they brought something genuinely new: the ability to evaluate every single move in a game with superhuman accuracy.
+When AI engines like KataGo arrived, they brought something new: the ability to evaluate every move in a game with superhuman accuracy.

-Suddenly, you don't have to guess where things went wrong.
-The AI can tell you:
+You don't have to guess where things went wrong anymore.
+The AI tells you:

-This isn't just faster than human review.
-It's a fundamentally different way to study.
+This changes how you study.
 Instead of working from general principles ("I think my direction of play was wrong"), you're working from precise data ("Move 47 lost 8 points; here's the sequence that holds the lead").

 But Raw AI Output Isn't Enough

-That's the gap between raw AI analysis and actual learning.
+That gap between raw AI analysis and actual learning is what matters.

 Focused Study: Finding What Matters Most